Reno Child Abuse Defense Attorney

 Protecting Parents from Charges of Abuse & Neglect

-- AV® Preeminent Rating for legal skill and ethics
+- AV® Preeminent Rating by Martindale-Hubbell® for legal skill and ethics

-- Team includes some of the Top 100 Trial Lawyers in America
+- Our team includes some of the Top 100 Trial Lawyers in America

-- Team includes member of Nevada Legal Elite list
+- Our team includes members of the Nevada Legal Elite list

-- 100+ years of collective trial law experience
+- We have 100+ years of collective trial law experience

-A person who willfully causes a child to suffer physical pain or mental suffering can be charged with child abuse, neglect, or endangerment, depending on the facts of the case.
-The consequences for child abuse are significant; in addition to jail time and other possible criminal penalties, those convicted will be at a disadvantage when determining child custody and other family law matters.
+A person who willfully causes a child to suffer physical pain or mental suffering can be charged with child abuse, neglect, or endangerment depending on the facts of the case.
+The consequences for child abuse are significant; in addition to jail time and other possible criminal penalties, those convicted will be at a disadvantage when it comes to determining child custody and other family law matters.

 Dealing with Child Protective Services

-If you have been charged with child abuse, neglect, or endangerment, child protective services will likely be involved in an effort to protect the child.
+If you have been charged with child abuse, neglect, or endangerment, Child Protective Services will likely be involved in an effort to protect the child.
 It is important to know that Child Protective Services is permitted under the law to share whatever information it gathers in the course of its investigation with law enforcement.
 This information can often be used against you in the criminal matter.
-For this reason, you should always contact a criminal defense lawyer before speaking with child protective services or the police about allegations of child abuse.
-Our Reno attorneys represent the accused in state and federal courts all over Nevada.
+For this reason, you should always contact a criminal defense lawyer before speaking with Child Protective Services or the police about allegations of child abuse.
+Our attorneys represent the accused in state and federal courts all over Nevada.

 If you are accused of child abuse in the Reno-Sparks area, be sure to protect your rights as a parent.
-Call our firm at (775) 284-8888 or schedule a consultation using our online contact form.
+Call (775) 204-0388 or schedule a consultation using our online contact form.